 Fax: +49 331 231831-2

-The website of the Potsdam summer school of the IASS-Potsdam contains information that enables a quick electronic contact to our Institute, as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
+The website of the Potsdam Summer School contains information that enables a quick electronic contact to our Institute, as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
 If a data subject contacts the controller by e-mail or via a contact form, the personal data transmitted by the data subject are automatically stored.
 Such personal data transmitted on a voluntary basis by a data subject to the data controller are stored for the purpose of processing or contacting the data subject.
 There is no transfer of this personal data to third parties.

 The data controller shall process and store the personal data of the data subject only for the period necessary to achieve the purpose of storage, or as far as this is granted by the European legislator or other legislators in laws or regulations to which the controller is subject to.